briansimiyuj/doctor-appointment-app/README.md

 Configure Tailwind CSS and and theme colors in `tailwind.config.js` file.

+### Theme Context:

+ThemeContext is a custom React context that provides a theme to the application.
+It allows the application to switch between light and dark themes.

+  1. Transfer theme logic from Settings Page to ThemeContext

 ### Navbar Component

   The Navbar component is a reusable component that can be used in any React application.
 It includes a logo, a search bar, and a user profile dropdown.